Your EnvironmentConvictions

 Recent Convictions

-A charge becomes a conviction when a person is found guilty of an offence by a Judge or Justice of the Peace or when a person pleads guilty, such as by entering a plea in court or by paying a fine for a ticket.
+A charge becomes a conviction when a person is found guilty by a Judge or Justice of the Peace.
+It can also become a conviction if the person pleads guilty in court or pays the fine on a ticket.

 Health Protection and Promotion Act, 1990